Solar panel manufacturers: read those data-sheets

 Solar inverters do all the electrical heavy-lifting.

 Your solar panels produce ‘DC electricity’, but your home can only run on ‘AC electricity’.

 This is where the inverter comes in.
 It converts DC to AC electricity and sends it to your fuse box.
 From there, it powers any electric devices that are plugged in or turned on, such as lights, computers, ovens, and electric cars.

 Unlike solar panels, inverters do fail.
 They have a tough job providing grid-compatible electricity at the right voltage and frequency.
 As they are working so hard, day in and day out, they have a tendency to fail more often that you would expect.

 They don’t come with performance warranties, but they do have product warranties.
 That product warranty is a very important piece of paper.
 We would advise strongly to have an inverter product warranty of at least 10 years.
 Your inverter will almost certainly fail before 10 years are up.
-Under warranty, it will be replaced free of charge.
+Under warranty, it will be replaced or fixed free of charge.

 Some inverter product warranties can be extended to 15, 20, or even 25 years.
 Ask your installation company what the extended warranties would cost.
 If the price seems reasonable, go for it.